 Some people probably (rightfully) think using quotes are overrated or cliché, but on the flip-side, they may speak to the right person.
-If you use an obscure movie or TV quote as your headline, you may just attract that perfect person for you.
+If you use a love quote from a movie or TV show as your headline, you may just attract that perfect person for you.

 “I’m not afraid of anything, but acne and Leprechauns.”

 How many times have you come across a profile that quoted Rogelio de la Vega from Jane the Virgin?
 If you are a fan of that show or character, chances are, you will reach out to the person that has that headline.

 “You can’t have too much dog in a book.”